“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 It was two weeks later when Dr. Allen Hobby received the call.
 He was

-sitting in his great leather chair in his reading room at home that had
+sitting in his great leather chair in his

 the appearance of the late 19th century.
 For all appearance it spoke of

-contradictions of a man so enamored in the technological age but this
+of a man so enamored in the technological age but this

 was his refuge.
 Eye corrective methodologies had been fully developed